johot/WebView2-better-bridge/Readme.md

 ## Usage

+The documentation here is just a light overview, for full details check the sample projects.

 ## Initialize bridge

 - Create a regular class that contains all the methods you can call from JS (see `SampleBridge.cs` for an example).
 Both async and sync methods with complex object parameters and return values will work(!).